-The consolidated financial statements of Public Joint Stock Company "M.video" (the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2016 were authorized for issue in accordance with a resolution of the Board of Directors on 22 March 2017.
+The consolidated financial statements of Public Joint Stock Company "M.video" (the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2017 were authorized for issue in accordance with a resolution of the Board of Directors on 21 March 2018.

 The Company and its subsidiaries (see the table below) are incorporated in the Russian Federation.

 Following the initial public offering in November 2007, the Company's ordinary shares were admitted to trading on MICEX stock exchange (Moscow Exchange) in the Russian Federation.

 The Group is the operator of a chain of consumer electronic outlets and online internet stores operating in the Russian Federation.
 The Group specializes in the sale of TV, audio, video, Hi-Fi, home appliances and digital equipment, as well as related services.
-The Group comprises a chain of owned and leased stores (398 stores as at 31 December 2016; 378 stores as at 31 December 2015) and online internet stores in Moscow and 75 other cities (67 other cities as at 31 December 2015).
+The Group comprises a chain of owned and leased stores (424 stores as at 31 December 2017; 398 stores as at 31 December 2016) and online internet stores in Moscow and 93 other cities (75 cities as at 31 December 2016).

-The accompanying consolidated financial statements include assets, liabilities and result of operations of the Company and its subsidiaries as at 31 December 2016 and 2015 (the below subsidiaries operate in the Russian Federation):
+The accompanying consolidated financial statements include assets, liabilities and result of operations of the Company and its subsidiaries as at 31 December 2017 and 2016 (the below subsidiaries operate in the Russian Federation):

-Name of subsidiary Nature of business Proportion of ownership interest and voting power held, % 31 December 2016 Proportion of ownership interest and voting power held, % 31 December 2015 • LLC "M.video Management" Retailing Marketplace project 100 100 LLC "MARKETPLACE" development 99,9 - Charity fund "Beautiful children in the beautiful world" Charity 100 100
+Name of subsidiary Nature of business Proportion of ownership interest and voting power held, % 31 December 2017 Proportion of ownership interest and voting power held, % 31 December 2016 LLC "M.video Management" Retailing 100 100 LLC "MARKETPLACE" Marketplace project development 80 99,9